mahmoodahmadev/PortSwigger-Learning/Access Control/00 - Notes/Access Control.md

 Follow these best practices:

 - Don't rely on obscurity (e.g., hiding URLs).
-- Deny access by default unless explicitly allowed.
+- Except for publi resources, deny access by default unless explicitly allowed.
-- Use a centralized access control mechanism.
+- Use a centralized access control mechanism through which all API requests will have to go through to first authenticate.
-- Enforce access policies at the code level.
-- Regularly test and audit access controls.

----
+- Always give least priveleges not only at the code level but also configuration level as well so that every user has only the required resources.